carolineorsi/TripWise/README.md

 	- ~~When clicked, create a waypoint object containing the place location~~
 	- ~~Send new Google Directions request using same origin and destinations and adding the waypoint~~
 	- Update map to show new route
-    - UPDATE: ROUTE UPDATES, BUT NEED TO DEAL WITH MARKERS.
+    UPDATE: ROUTE UPDATES, BUT NEED TO DEAL WITH MARKERS.
 	- ~~Empty div item containing list of places~~
 	- In place of list of places, show a div with step-by-step route directions with the new route
-    - UPDATE: NEED TO FORMAT DIRECTIONS
+    UPDATE: NEED TO FORMAT DIRECTIONS

 6. Add "Send to Phone" button
 	- When route is updated, add a Send to Phone button that makes an AJAX call to Flask
+    UPDATE:
 	- Data to send in GET request: route information, user's phone number
 	- Write Python script using Twilio API to send a URL to user's phone number with a link to the route
 	- Format the URL to open directly in Google Maps App on phone